AugustinMortier/aer-ifs/README.md

 # LR-IFS

-Compute Lidar Ratio based on ECMWF IFS data.
+Compute Lidar Ratio (LR) based on ECMWF IFS data.

 Methodology:
 - We use the IFS forecasts data of optical depth forecasts for the different chemical species.